 Transactions in foreign currencies are translated into UAE Dirhams at the spot exchange rate at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated into UAE Dirhams at the spot exchange rate at that date.
-Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value through profit or loss are retranslated into AED Dirhams at the spot exchange rate at the date the fair value was determined.

 Foreign currency exchange differences arising on translation are recognised in the statement of comprehensive income.
-Foreign currency exchange differences relating to investments at fair value through profit or loss are included in net gain on investments at fair value through profit or loss.
+Foreign currency exchange differences relating to investments at fair value through profit or loss are included in net gain / (loss) on investments at fair value through profit or loss.

-(g) Financial assets and financial liabilities

-i.
-Recognition and initial measurement
+- (g) Financial assets and liabilities - (i) Recognition and initial measurement